joyrider3774/Znax/README.md

 To erase a letter you have to choose the whitespace.

+## Skins
+Znax supports skins, they are replacement graphics.
+At any point in the game (except intro scenes) you can press `L` on the keyboard to switch skins.
+Last skin used will be remembererd and used upon next play.
+If you want to create your own skins simply copy the files from the `graphics` directory to a new directory under the `skins` directory.
+You don't need to change all skin graphics, if some files are not provided your skin directory, the game will simply load the default graphcis.

 ## Building
 Znax can be build on linux, i tried on raspberry pi and linux for windows subsystem using a debian distro.
 It can also be build from mingw32, a specific makefile for this is included.